top of page

 Ask yourselves the following question: Were you evil in your lives?
 By not denying the darkness within you, not only you can recognize the deeper aspects of yourselves, but also work towards your own redemption from it, to become better, moral beings.
 This is why, in the name of greater moral behavior, we must not deny our flaws, must not deny criticism, and allow ourselves to face distress.
 For the agony included is a means to the greater end of becoming morally-better people.

 For redemption arcs cannot be done without facing our true selves.
 That includes the aspects in which we deny.
 Should we fail to deny them, we might as well remain, unconsciously, the morally-grey/evil people that we currently are.
-But we can be stopped.
+However, we can be stopped.
 In the name of the reduction of unnecessary suffering, and even avoidable deaths in some cases, we deserved to be stopped through redemption.

 Why a Great Success Reveals Who You Are